 1) Get International Living magazine.

-The following is not an affiliate link and it’s been years since I wrote anything for them.
-They’re just the best resource, period: International Living.
+Sure, they’ll wear you out with sales pitches and they’re in bed with some people they recommend for purchases, but they’re still the best resource, period: International Living.
 That takes you to the order form, where it’s $49 a year or $89 for two.
 The best investment you’ll make in living abroad for less.
 If you need a stronger hard sell though, browse around their site and they’ll pour it on thick: they’ve obviously got a few direct-mail copywriters on staff.
 Hype aside though, what’s in the magazine is well-researched info with real prices on the ground, usually from writers who are living in the places they’re writing about.

 2) Buy the right books.